 But the urgency that scientists feel about studying COVID-19 is driving many of them to consider publishing their papers as “preprints.”
+Vaccine and drug manufacturers may release general information via press releases and other means.
 This “sneak peek” form of scientific publishing means new results become available online even before peer review happens.

 The original idea was to invite other scientists to read and critique them openly, and to get new findings into the marketplace of ideas.
 But it also means that anyone, including reporters, can share them on social media or write stories about them.
 And that may lead people to draw conclusions that might be premature – especially when it comes to making decisions about prevention or treatment.